teotikalki/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 1.0.7 =
+* Fixed issue with srcset not lazy loading (by krispy1298)
+* Images will now get the lazy-loaded class onload
+* Added optional rudimentary LQIP solution
+* Added working regex for selecting elements to skip

 = Version 1.0.6 =
 * Fixed bug when multiple iframes was on the same line of HTML code